What is usufruct?

 At the end of the usufruct, you cannot claim compensation for having improved the property.

-You can sell your usufruct without the approval of the bare owner.
+You may sell or transfer your usufruct free of charge without the consent of the bare owner.

 On the other hand, the sale of full ownership of the property can only be done with the agreement of the non-owner.